grafana/k6x/README.md

 # k6x

+> [!Important]
+> k6x will soon be transferred to the [grafana GitHub organization](https://github.com/grafana).
+The next release will be made after the transfer and refactor.
+The source code before the transfer is available using the [before-grafana](https://github.com/szkiba/k6x/tree/before-grafana) git tag.

 **Run k6 with extensions as easy as possible**

 k6x is a [k6](https://k6.io) launcher that automatically provides k6 with the [extensions](https://k6.io/docs/extensions/) used by the test.
 To do this, k6x analyzes the test script and creates a list of required extensions (it also parses the command line to detect output extensions).
 Based on this list, k6x builds (and caches) the k6 binary and runs it.